 There are two subspecies of Greylag Goose recognised:

-This abundant grey goose is the ancester of most of our European domestic breeds.
+This abundant grey goose is the ancestor of most of our European domestic breeds.
 The plumage pattern is very clear to see and is very familiar to domestic goose enthusiasts.

 Wild Greylag Geese breed in the north, nesting on moorlands, in marshes, around lakes and on coastal islands.
 Wintering birds migrate south to semi-aquatic habitats, estuaries, marshes and flooded fields, feeding on grass and often consuming agricultural crops.

-The study of animal behaviour (ethology) was famously studied by the Austrian zoologist, Konrad Lorenz.
-Working with Greylags, he investigated the principle of imprinting.
-Birds that leave the nest early, like the northern geese, instinctively bond with the first moving object that they see within the first hours of hatching.
-Lorenz did not discover the topic, but, he became widely known for his descriptions of imprinting as an instinctive bond.
+The study of animal behaviour (ethology) was famously undertaken by the Austrian zoologist, Konrad Lorenz.
+Working with Greylag Geese, he investigated the principle of imprinting.
+Birds that leave the nest early and require parental care, like most waterfowl, instinctively bond with the first moving object that they see within the first hours of hatching.
+Lorenz did not discover the phenomenon, but he became widely known for his descriptions of imprinting as an instinctive bond.

 A clutch of 3–5 eggs is laid in a ground nest.
 The female incubates for 28–30 days and both parents defend and rear the young.
 The birds stay together as a family group until the following year’s breeding season.